vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication.md

 Process finished with exit code 0
 ```

 It worked!
 It prints out the value we put in for key “1” - "HelloWorldValue".
 We can ignore the `ERROR` for the sake of this example.
-If your application includes an authentication error though, confirm you have the correct username and password in your AuthInitialize class.
+If your application includes an authentication error though, confirm you have the correct username and password in your `AuthInitialize` class.

-We now have a GemFire system running with security enabled to aithenticate all clients trying to connect, and we have a client application that can connect and interact with our GemFire cluster.
+We now have a GemFire system running with security enabled to authenticate all clients trying to connect, and we have a client application that can connect and interact with our GemFire cluster.

 However, now everyone and every app gets the same username, password, AND access level!
 - What if we need an Admin to be able to create the GemFire clusters but not have access to the data?